The Finance Manager Sets the Stage

-This is a common question that the F&I manager will ask, and it's worth your consideration.
+Before we get to the questions you should answer for yourself, here's one you'll hear from the finance manager: "Do you plan on keeping this car for a long time?"
+It's a common question, and it's worth your consideration.
 Do you get tired of a car by its third year?
-If so, paying for an extended warranty doesn't make much sense, since the manufacturer warranty will still likely be in effect.
-But if you are one of those people who drives a car until the wheels fall off, the extended warranty might be worth considering.
-Nevertheless, go through the rest of the questions here before making a decision primarily based on length of ownership.
+If so, paying for an extended warranty doesn't make much sense since the manufacturer warranty will still likely be in effect.
+But if you are someone who drives a car until the wheels fall off, the extended warranty might be worth considering.
+But how long you'll keep the car isn't the only consideration.
+Here are five to think through before you decide.

 1. Who stands behind the warranty?